Memories of Brian

 The strain of those politically active days wrecked Brian’s first marriage.
-In 1975, Gerard O’Neill recruited Brian to Princeton, and they performed research and wrote papers and books on space colonization, which included orbiting cities and mining the moon, asteroids and Mars’s moons.
+In 1975, Gerard O’Neill recruited Brian to Princeton; they performed research and wrote papers and books on space colonization, which included orbiting cities and mining the moon, asteroids, and Mars’s moons.
 They also advocated space-based solar collectors.
 They were advocating a kind of space-based Utopia.
-Princeton’s physics department had a faculty of about forty, with several of them being Nobel laureates.
-On every other Tuesday, the physics faculty would gather for a luncheon and sip their sherry, and the most common topic of conversation was debunking and ridiculing claims of the paranormal.
-While Brian was engaged in noble and visionary work, while working in the retail political system for peaceful change and playing at the scientific establishment’s highest levels, he often admitted how those days tended to inflate his ego.
+Princeton’s physics department had a faculty of about 40, as several of them were Nobel laureates.
+On every other Tuesday, the physics faculty gathered for a luncheon and sipped their sherry, and the most common topic of conversation was debunking and ridiculing claims of the paranormal.
+Brian was engaged in noble and visionary work, while working in the retail political system for peaceful change and playing at the scientific establishment’s highest levels, and he later admitted how those days tended to inflate his ego.

 Brian’s worldview was neatly aligned with the scientific establishment’s materialistic and reductionistic perspective, until a fateful day in 1979 when Brian took a human potential course and had what is today called a remote viewing.
 My mystical awakening began while performing the same exercise in 1974.
-Brian never fully returned to the scientific establishment after that exercise, although his exit took nearly ten years to complete.
+Brian never fully returned to the scientific establishment after that exercise, although his exit took nearly a decade to complete.
 On one hand, it was scary to leave his safe, lucrative career behind.
-On the other, Brian got a taste of the truth and would not let go.
+On the other, Brian got a taste of the truth and could not let go.
 He realized that the materialism and reductionism of institutional science was deadening.
 In 1982, he had what he called a near-death experience as he crashed his car on an icy road.
 The car was completely destroyed as it flipped several times and landed in a ditch.
 Brian left his body as the accident progressed, and felt as if he was viewing the accident from above it.
-When the car finally came to a halt, it was completely crushed except for where Brian sat, with him feeling an indescribable peace as he sat there.
+When the car finally came to a halt, it was completely crushed except where Brian sat, and he felt an indescribable peace as he sat there.
 He walked away from the wreck unharmed.

 As Brian stepped out onto science’s leading edge, he lost his standing, lost his relationships with colleagues such as Sagan and O’Neill, and eventually lost his well-paying career.
 In late-life interviews, Brian said that if he knew what he was in for, he would have kept sipping sherry in his soft berth at Princeton.
 I know the feeling, but his willingness to explore the unknown made him an astronaut, and is what made him a great man in my eyes.
-All the great ones that I have encountered made immense personal sacrifices to pursue the truth and help humanity and Earth heal, from Ralph McGehee to Dennis Lee to Adam Trombly.
+All the great ones that I have encountered made immense personal sacrifices to pursue the truth and help humanity and Earth heal, from Ralph McGehee to Dennis Lee.
 Brian felt guilty when pumping gasoline into his car.
-It is that nagging conscience, and acting from it, that made those people great.
+It is that nagging conscience, and acting from it, that made them great.

 Brian’s departure from SAIC marked the end of his scientific establishment days.
 When he left SAIC, Brian’s greatest adventures began.
 He approached the paranormal as a scientist, not a mystic.
 Brian realized that many paranormal experiences were not easily subjected to scientific experiments; each person should have their own experiences, which was the greatest evidence of all.
 But Brian also advocated scientific study of paranormal phenomena, from psychic healing to after-death experiences to crop circles to zero-point energy.
 Brian also became involved in peace efforts with the Soviet Union, including traveling to Moscow in 1988 to promote a joint American-Soviet mission to Mars.
 In 1989, Brian participated in a peace cruise down the Ukraine’s Dnieper River with the first fellow Westerners to visit the area in decades.

 Beginning around 1990, Brian visited laboratories across the world and spent quality time with leading-edge scientists.
-Brian did not know it when he had his Robert Jahn, Princeton’s Dean of the School of Engineering and Applied Science, founded a laboratory devoted to studying psychokenesis and other paranormal phenomena.
-In 1990, Brian and his son successfully performed a psychokenesis experiment there.
-In 1990, Brian worked with Marcel Vogel and reproduced his experimental results of subjecting juice samples to crystal-based energy and preventing decay., but at Princeton at the same time,
+Brian did not know it when he had his remote-viewing experience, but at Princeton at the same time, Robert Jahn, Princeton’s Dean of the School of Engineering and Applied Science, founded a laboratory devoted to studying psychokenesis and other paranormal phenomena.
+In 1990, Brian and his son successfully performed an informal psychokenesis experiment there.
+In 1990, Brian worked with Marcel Vogel and reproduced his experimental results of subjecting juice samples to crystal-based energy and preventing decay.

 Brian also visited psychics who provided incredible demonstrations of their skills, including Sathya Sai Baba and Thomaz Green Morton.
-After Morton performed his feats, the kind that the “skeptics” cannot hope to convincingly fake, Brian watched Morton’s body light up several times, as if his body was a flash bulb, with one flash producing a “brilliant green filamentary structure.”
+After Morton performed his feats, the kind that the “skeptics” cannot hope to convincingly fake, Brian watched Morton’s body light up several times, as if his body was a flash bulb, and one flash produced a “brilliant green filamentary structure.”

 In the early 1990s, Brian began examining the free energy issue.
-He visited with Tom Bearden in May 1991, and at the conference , Brian met Moray King, another free energy theorist.
+He visited Tom Bearden in May 1991, and at the conference where we met in July 1991, Brian met Moray King, another free energy theorist.
 Brian was initially somewhat skeptical of Bearden’s claims of free energy suppression and similar “political” activities, and was more focused on understanding the physics behind free energy, which seems to be related to all manner of paranormal phenomena.
-Brian’s “political” understanding would radically change in the coming years.
-Brian co-founded the International Association for New Science (IANS), and as with other similar efforts, Brian eventually found himself on the outside looking in.
+Brian’s “political” understanding would radically change in coming years.
+Brian co-founded the International Association for New Science, and as with other similar efforts, Brian eventually found himself on the outside looking in.

 Brian had always been quite an international traveler, and for the next several years he intensively traveled across the globe, visiting laboratories, ashrams, crop circles, and so on.
 He always approached those situations as a scientist, but it was a challenging stance to maintain when incredible events transpired.